 But before you jump at this offer, take note of the following:

-- You still have to pay the cancellation fee up front.
-Providers don’t pay off your existing ISP directly, you must still pay any charges and then claim a credit from your new provider.
-And it’s not necessarily going to arrive as a lump sum, it can instead come in the form of a bill credit spread over months.
+- You still have to pay the cancellation fee.
+Providers don’t pay off your existing provider directly.
+You still need to pay the charges and then claim a credit from your new provider.
+And they may just take that credit off your bills for a set amount of months.

 - You might miss out on special offers.
-Accepting an exit fee bonus credit might mean you can’t take advantage of free gifts or other offers.
-Weigh up the value of both and see which is going to be worth the most.
+Accepting an exit fee bonus credit might mean you can’t take advantage of free gifts or other offers that come with some of the best broadband deals.
+You’ll have to weigh up the value of both and see which will be worth the most.

 - Not every provider pays the same amount, and it may not cover the total cost.
-For example EE offers a credit of £50, which in many cases is not going to make up for the exit fee.
-However BT will compensate you for charges of up to £300.
+For example, EE offers a credit of £50, which isn’t going to make up for the exit fee in many cases.
+Sky will credit you up to £100 to cover the bill (this rises to £200 if you're switching to Sky TV & Broadband).

 - You’ll need to remember to send proof.
-The new provider isn’t going to pony up the cash without proof so you have to remember to send them a copy of your final bill to prove you were charged.
+The new provider isn’t going to dish out the cash without proof, so you have to remember to send your new provider a copy of your final bill to prove you were charged.
+Don’t be surprised if it takes a little while.

 Some providers have referral schemes that give you a reward when a friend signs up.
-For example, Virgin Media will give £50 to both you and a buddy when they join up.
-Because of the way referrals work this is not always going to be helpful for offsetting an early termination fee, but it could be handy if you’re in a situation where you can take advantage of it.
+For example, Virgin Media will give £60 to both you and a friend when they join up.
+Because of the way referrals work, this isn’t always going to help offset an early termination fee, but it could be handy if you’re in a situation where you can take advantage of it.

 There are always loads of broadband deals with special offers such as reward vouchers, pre-paid credit cards, and free gifts.
-The value of these extras can be high enough that they could exceed an early cancellation fee, or at least go some way to offsetting it.
+The value of these extras can be higher than an early cancellation fee or at least go some way to offset it.

-To find out what kind of special offers are available right now check out our broadband rewards, which often includes exclusive deals you'll only find on Broadband Genie.
+To find out what kind of special offers are available right now, check out our broadband rewards, which often include exclusive deals you'll only find on Broadband Genie.

 How to cancel your broadband provider